bgoonz/docs-collection/github/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-dependency-changes-in-a-pull-request.md

 ---
 title: Reviewing dependency changes in a pull request
-intro: 'If a pull request contains changes to dependencies, you can view a summary of what has changed and whether there are known vulnerabilities in any of the dependencies.'
+intro: "If a pull request contains changes to dependencies, you can view a summary of what has changed and whether there are known vulnerabilities in any of the dependencies."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Pull requests